Hi-Angel/notes-backup/erasure-codes.md

     H⁻¹ * H * O = H⁻¹ * Y ⇒
     O = H⁻¹ * Y

-If all this sounds too abstract, go look at the original habr article, it has much nicer illustrations.
+I bet this sounds too abstract, go look at the original habr article, it has much nicer illustrations.

 ## Implementation with ISA-L library